Caesars mediator resigns in casino unit's bankruptcy

 CHICAGO (Reuters) - The mediator trying to resolve the $18 billion bankruptcy of Caesars Entertainment Operating Co Inc (CEOC) abruptly stepped down on Friday, according to a court filing, adding another twist to the complex case.

-CEOC filed for bankruptcy in January 2015 amid creditor accusations that its parent Caesars Entertainment Corp (CZR.O) and private equity sponsors Apollo Global Management LLC (APO.N) and TPG Capital [TPG.UL] had stripped it of its best assets.
+CEOC filed for bankruptcy in January 2015 amid creditor accusations that its parent Caesars Entertainment Corp and private equity sponsors Apollo Global Management LLC and TPG Capital had stripped it of its best assets.

 Retired U.S. Judge Joseph Farnan was tasked in March to help the feuding parties reach a settlement and lift CEOC out of bankruptcy.